Biglup/memory-scraper/README.md

 # memory-scraper
-A string memory scrapper for linux
+A basic string memory scrapper for linux